Create your Ebb and Flow Hydroponic System

-The product we have pre-selected on this kit is the Active Aqua Ebb and Flow Kit Fitting Kit which comes with tubing and fittings.
+The product we have pre-selected on this kit is the ebb and flow fitting kit which comes with tubing and fittings.

 Every Ebb and Flow system is different and this Fitting Kit is for a smaller setup to start with.
 For those looking for more tubing or fittings to work with a larger system, give us a call at 888-815-9763 and we'll be happy to help you find the parts you need.

 Step 6: Add Net Pots/Fabric Pots

 When cultivating plants in a hydroponic system, we generally cannot use traditional gardening pots and containers that soil plants can be grown in.
 Hydroponic growers use special net pots and cups.
 A net pot is a webbed, plastic hydroponic growing container with holes in the bottom.
 There are a number of reasons for this design.